What are the most common uses of hemp products?

 The versatility of hemp uses in everyday life

-Hemp is versatile and used in many areas of daily life.
-Its eco-friendly properties support new and emerging applications.
-In construction, for example, hemp-based insulation in France is projected to account for 13% of the market by 2030.
+Hemp is a remarkably adaptable material with applications across many aspects of daily life.
+Its environmentally conscious qualities have inspired a range of innovative uses.
+In the construction sector, for instance, hemp-based insulation in France is expected to make up 13% of the market by 2030.

 hemp plant as source of many hemp products

-Hemp seeds are recognised for their naturally occurring protein, omega-3 and omega-6 fatty acids, and various nutrients.
-They are increasingly used in a variety of products, especially within plant-based diets and environmentally aware lifestyles.
+Hemp seeds are increasingly featured in a wide variety of plant-based products.
+Known for their natural composition—including protein, omega-3 and omega-6 fatty acids, and other nutrients—they are often used in the context of environmentally focused lifestyles.

 Personal perspective